WATER, WATER EVERYWHERE - if we catch it

 - Set up a Permasystems rainwater harvesting tank to your existing gutters (no permits are required).

-- Catch and store the rainwater in your tank (the gauge tells you how much is in there).
+- Catch and store the rainwater in your tank.

-- Use the water for landscaping when you need it (hopefully for vegetable gardens and drought-tolerant fruit trees).
+- Use the water for landscaping when you need it.
 The water comes out of a standard garden hose connection.

 How much water can i harvest?